 I had to stop worrying about the future.

 I had to stop caring about what other people think of me.

 I needed to learn to relax.
 I now use meditation for this purpose.

 I needed to become strong to fight the negative thoughts that were in my mind.

 I needed to appreciate what I had, instead of focusing on what I had in life.

-I started implementing the above and it did not bring me any end.
+I started implementing the above and it did not bring me to any end.
 That terrible cloud of doom still descended, however, once a month.
 When it comes down, I now write two lists.
-What I am happy within life and what I am sad or upset about.
-I then analyze both lists and more often than not, I’m really over-reacting.
+What I am happy in life and what I am sad or upset about.
+I then analyze both lists and more often than not, I’m really overreacting.

 In the end, life is a fight.
 There are good times and bad times.
 We need to become stronger and think more positively.
 We have to fight back against those who threaten us and against the voices in our heads that are trying to terrorize us.
 It is not easy, although with determination people can change their lives just like me.

 I used to feel angry towards those who harassed me at school.
 I feel pity for them now.
 They are bad apples and I pray for them.
 I pray that God will one day cleanse them.